Threading replies

 -

-Use a thread identifier – pass in a custom
+Use a thread identifier – pass a

 Code example

-Section titled “Code example”const axios = require('axios');
+Section titled “Code example”const authHeader = 'Basic ' + Buffer.from(`${API_KEY_USERNAME}:${API_KEY_PASSWORD}`).toString('base64');